Tip!: Setting up and using a DVR or Live TV is a premium feature and requires an active Plex Pass subscription.

 Supported DVR Tuners

 Supported DVR tuners can vary by region and operating system or device.
-Please refer to the following charts for tuner and operating system/device compatibility in different regions.
-The tuner names in the tables will link to the manufacturer's website for each device.
-Some tuners below may require the most recent Plex Pass version of Plex Media Server.
+Please refer to the following charts for tuner and operating system/device compatibility for Plex Media Server in different regions.
+The tuner names in the tables will link to the manufacturer’s website for each device.
+Some tuners below may require the most recent Early Access & Beta Releases of Plex Media Server.

 North America (ATSC /QAM)